-In 2016, Gavin Topley was featured in the UK tabloid The Sun, which has reputation for sensationalising such stories, it must be admitted.
+In 2016, Gavin Topley was featured in the UK tabloid The Sun, which has a reputation for sensationalising such stories, it must be admitted.
 The Mansfield man had been entering Vietnam from Thailand when Vietnamese border authorities refused him admission.
-He had stained his passport with hand cleaning gel at the airport by mistake.
+He had stained his passport with hand-cleaning gel at the airport by mistake.

 UK man jailed in Thailand after picking up the wrong suitcase at the airport and panicking